fddata/fddata.github.io/_posts/2020-06-12-plot_the_munros_1.md

 #smcid                282
 ```

-We have a variety of data here, relating to latitude and longitude, as well as the British Ordinance Survey grid reference and letters, names, meanings and regions.
+We have a variety of data here, relating to latitude and longitude, as well as the British Ordnance Survey grid reference and letters, names, meanings and regions.
 There are 282 values for each column, meaning we do not have to worry about null values.

 What are the different regions?
 ```python